raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 --- /collapse ---

 You should not install additional Python packages or even change the versions of the ones already available on the Desktop Flight OS.
-If you do, your program may run successfully when you test it in your modified environment but it will _fail_ when tested on the actual Flight OS.
+If you do, your program may run successfully when you test it in your modified environment, but it will **fail** when tested on the actual Flight OS.

 To make sure that you are not using a Python package you are not supposed to, follow the instructions in this guide and check that your code will terminate successfully, without generating any errors, when executed in a terminal using `python3 main.py`, in an unmodified version of the Desktop Flight OS.